 Ribes speciosum is great for a bird garden.

-Ribes speciosum's foliage color is reddish-green and type is stressdeciduous.
+Foliage of Ribes speciosum has color reddish-green and is stressdeciduous.

 Communities for Ribes speciosum:Chaparral and Coastal Sage Scrub.